-Data resiliency refers to the speed and accuracy of an organization in bouncing back after a cyber-attack.
-It may also be demonstrated during power shortages, hardware attacks or other events that affect data integrity and availability.
+Data resiliency refers to the speed and accuracy of an organization in bouncing back after a cyberattack.
+It may also be demonstrated during power shortages, hardware attacks, or other cases that affect data integrity and availability.

-Encryption uses an algorithm to transfer normal text characters into an unreadable format.
+Encryption uses an algorithm to transfer standard text characters into an unreadable format.
 It scrambles data for only authorized users to unlock and access the information.

 Why Is Data Security Important – Key Takeaways

 Trade secrets and intellectual property are the core of a business's competitive advantage and success.
 The exposure of these valuable assets can have severe consequences, including lost revenue, lower market share, and damaged reputation.
 In addition to the direct financial losses, businesses may face regulatory fines, legal fees, and damage control costs.